-NEMMCO's proposal was originally lodged with the National Electricity Code Administrator (NECA), and the Australian Energy Market Commission (Commission) became responsible on 1 July 2005 to take the proposal forward.
-This Draft Rule Determination contains the Commission's assessment of the proposal, carried out in accordance with the requirements of the National Electricity Law.
+NEMMCO's proposal was originally lodged with the National Electricity Code Administrator (NECA.
+The Australian Energy Market Commission (Commission) became responsible on 1 July 2005 to take the proposal forward.
+This final Rule determination contains the Commission's assessment of the proposal, carried out in accordance with the requirements of the National Electricity Law.

 Three submissions were received at the initial consultation (s.95) stage.
-In addressing the submissions and issues identified by the Commission in the course of its assessment, the Commission has made a number of changes to the proposed Rule.
+In addressing the submissions and issues identified by the Commission, the Commission made a number of changes to the proposed Rule, which were then the subject of a draft Determination and released for comment.